Woman, Life, Freedom movement: Status

-The Women, Life, Freedom movement in Iran is still active as of October 2023, despite the harsh repression by the Iranian authorities.
+The Women, Life, Freedom movement in Iran is still active, despite the harsh repression by the Iranian authorities..
+Large, nationwide street protests like those in late 2022 - early 2023 have largely been suppressed by severe state violence, mass arrests, and executions.
+Despite that, rights groups and researchers describe a quiet revolution in which many women continue to defy compulsory hijab rules, challenge gender segregation, and push back against state control in daily life.

 After the Islamic Republic censored the social media of "the Covenant" and "Neighborhood youth alliance", leadership of the movement shifted to a coalition of Iranian opposition leaders, including the crown prince of Iran Reza Pahlavi.
 They disseminated their messages primarily through TV channels like the BBC.
 However, despite their efforts, the movement eventually collapsed.

 Mohammed Khatami, Iran's former reformist president, said the "beautiful slogan" of "women, life, and freedom" shows that Iranian society was moving towards a better future.

 Awards

 In 2023, Shervin Hajipour won a new Social Merit Award for the best protest song due to him singing "Baraye," during the Mahsa movement.
 US first lady Jill Biden presented the award at the 2023 Grammy Awards.
 This award is now presented annually, in the name of activist musician Harry Belafonte.

 One of the attorneys behind this submission of Shervin's song was Katy Amiri-Younesi Esq. and later on, with Taylor Hansen collaboration they have put together a project called "The Voices Project."
 Katy and Taylor managed to have 16,000 voices singing the chorus for the new version of "Baraye," in support of this movement.

 The movement was awarded the 2023 Freedom Award by Freedom House and the Sakharov Prize for Freedom of Thought, both in October 2023.